Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 Bhupen Dalal

-• Another prominent stockbroker who was implicated in the scam.
+• Another prominent stockbroker was implicated in the scam.

-• Several bank employees, especially from public sector banks, were found to be complicit in issuing fake BRs and facilitating unauthorized transactions.
+• Several bank employees, especially from public sector banks, were found to be complicit in issuing fake BRS and facilitating unauthorised transactions.

 Politicians